taobingxue/BVW/Readme.md

 - Dasol Park	- Sound Designer<br>

 ###INTRO:
 Harsh Light uses the player's eye movements to navigate a dark and dangerous environment.
 Have fun and save the fairy !
-Try to get a high score !
+Try to get a high score to show up in the score board!

 ###VIDEO:
 https://www.youtube.com/watch?v=NBSxSmv34TA